tc39/proposal-temporal/docs/datetime.md

 If you don't need to know the order in which the two dates/times occur, then this function may be less typing and more efficient than `Temporal.DateTime.compare`.

-Note that this function will return `true` if the two date/times are equal, even if they are expressed in different calendar systems.
+Note that this function will return `true` if the two datetimes are equal, even if they are expressed in different calendar systems.

 If `other` is not a `Temporal.DateTime` object, then it will be converted to one as if it were passed to `Temporal.DateTime.from()`.